constantinadrian/gm_v2_unit_test/README.md

             - The logo of Gentleman Mayer

-            - Navigation bar - to help user navigate between the each category
+            - Navigation bar - to help users navigate between each category

             - Search form - Where the user can search by keyword

             - Landing section

-              - with the hero image and welcome text that will make the users to quickly understand the purpose of the website
+              - with the hero image and welcome text that will make the users quickly understand the purpose of the website

               - call to action shop now button